Lesson 5 - Default Navigation¶

 - availability: ${available}

-First note that in the check_address
+First note that in the check_address step, the address input

-name is not given an explicit value, as the text
+name is not given an explicit value, as the text input is given in

-step.
+the print_start step.
 It’s not necessary here because the

-input name in the check_availability
+address input name in the check_availability operation matches

-input name in the flow.
+the address input name in the flow.
 The value input to the flow will

 get passed to the operation input with the same name.